creme332/creamy-notes/_posts/2022-08-29-chat-app-appscript.md

 >Edit the `JavaScript.html`{: .filepath } file.
 {: .prompt-info }

-The full code is available [here](https://github.com/creme332/1bxoxb1/blob/main/appscript/JavaScript.html) and I will explain only the important parts of the code.
+I will explain only the important parts of the code.
+The full JS code is available [here](https://github.com/creme332/1bxoxb1/blob/main/appscript/JavaScript.html).

 >Remember to include `<script>`{: .filepath } tags in  `Stylesheet.html`{: .filepath }.
 {: .prompt-warning }